Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 If you have emptied your pool to clean it and you notice traces of lime, there are two methods that can get rid of this debris.
 These methods are effective but can take a long time depending on the size of your pool.

+One of the best options for tackling lime buildup is using pool calcium removal services to help you manage the debris effectively.
 To remove the lime that is in the walls of your pool, just use a blowtorch to make the tartar less robust and then rub it with a wire brush.
 With the effect of heat, the tartar will be easily removed.

 If you have limestone at the bottom of the pool, simply clean the pool thoroughly with a vacuum cleaner, then sand it with sanding and polishing machine.